top of page

 Professor Andrew Weeks, Professor of International Maternal Health, University of Liverpool.

-Maternity care in the UK - how did it get to this?
+Maternity care in the UK - how did we get to this?

 Inaugural lecture